Install Open Drive (Google Drive Linux Client) on Ubuntu Linux

 ODrive hides the complexity of synchronizing files and documents between Google Drive and your local Linux machine, including Ubuntu.

 It supports Windows, Mac OS, and Linux (Ubuntu).
-If you’re a Ubuntu user with a Google Drive account, and you want to automatically synchronize your data, including changes, then you might want to take a look at Open Drive.
+If you’re a Ubuntu user with a Google Drive account and want to synchronize your data, including changes automatically, then you might want to look at Open Drive.

 Another online storage service works with Ubuntu, but I prefer Google Drive since you get about 15GB free.

-If you’re not aware, there are no office Google Drive clients for Linux systems, including Ubuntu.
-So you will want to use third-party tools, like ODrive to back up and synchronize your content there.
+If you’re unaware, no Office Google Drive clients for Linux systems, including Ubuntu.
+So you will want to use third-party tools, like ODrive, to back up and synchronize your content there.

 Install ODrive Deb